Outdated browser

 Public finance

-The Netherlands is in good financial shape, but the budget deficit and public debt are expected to rise in the coming years.
-Especially in the longer term, public finances are expected to deteriorate due to rising ageing costs and interest expenditures.
+The Dutch government is in good financial shape, but the budget deficit and public debt will rise from 2025, leaving too little room to absorb economic shocks.
+In the longer term, public finances are expected to deteriorate even further due to rising ageing costs and interest expenditures.

 European agreements

 When the euro was introduced in 1999, participating Member States made agreements on keeping their public finances in order.
 For example, the budget deficit (the shortfall that occurs when the government spends more money than it takes in) should not exceed 3% of gross domestic product (GDP, the total value of all goods and services a country produces in a year).
-They also agreed that the public debt of participating Member States should not exceed 60% of GDP.
+It was also agreed that public debt should not exceed 60% of GDP.
+It is notable that more than half of EU member states fail to meet these agreements (see Financial Stability Report, October 2024).

 Things are currently going well...